-Eloping generally means that your wedding will create far less carbon than having a big traditional wedding, so you could say that it will be more eco-friendly and kind to the planet.
-But, eloping can still be damaging to the environment depending on where you go, what you do and how you do it.
+Leave No Trace is a concept that is becoming more mainstream and although eloping generally means that your wedding will create far less carbon than having a big traditional wedding, it can still be damaging to the environment depending on where you go, what you do and how you do it.

 So what are the seven principles of Leave No Trace?